deckhouse/virtualization/docs/USER_GUIDE.md

 # 2
 ```

-The default behavior is to apply changes to the virtual machine through a “manual” restart.
+The default behavior is to apply changes to the virtual machine through a "manual" restart.
 If you want to apply the changes immediately and automatically, you need to change the change application policy:

 ```yaml
 spec: